Mulc1b3R/audio-remix/README.md

 **All processing is done entirely client-side in your browser.**

 Your audio files are never uploaded to any servers, ensuring complete privacy and data security.
 You can verify this by examining the source code in this repository.

-## 🛠️ Development

-This project was created with the assistance of Google's Gemini 2.5 Pro using the Canvas feature.

-## 🌐 Try It Out

-Visit [https://remaster.mbdr.ai](https://remaster.mbdr.ai) to use the Audio Remastering Lab.